 We are all broken, and that’s all right.
 The message of a dying Messiah on a cross communicates suffering, and brokenness is an intrinsic component of life.
-In the ache of our broken hearts and the company of unrelenting grief, we may also experience that life is full of expectation and joy.
+Yet, in the ache of our broken hearts and the company of unrelenting grief, we may also experience that life is full of expectation and joy.

 So, I choose to believe that on a wooden cross of shame, a grace-filled servant King died identifying with our suffering and pain to lead us into communion with Him.
 I trust the love of God conquers all my pain, suffering, and eventual death.
 I wager my life on the gamble love wins.